pramnora/javascript/README.md

 -> -etc.

 (Some developers like to test that both their web page/script code works correctly inside of 'multiple' different web browsers.)

+WRITE/RUN/TEST JAVASCRIPT CODE DIRECTLY INSIDE OF GOOGLE CHROME WEB BROWSER

+It might also be well worthwhile noting that...; I often tend to use Google Chrome web browser; -(which a lot of web developers tend to recommend over using other web browsers as offering the best development platform)-; it is possible to 'write/test/run' Javascript code directly inside of the Chrome web browser itself.

+Inside of Chrome web browser...

+1> Just press function key: [F12] to open up Chrome's set of web development tools 2> next, select the Console tab
+3> then, type in your Javascript code
+4> press [Enter] key; and, the code should, automatically, execute

+**NOTE**: Pressing the 'up/down' arrow keys will take you through any previous commands you may have typed; (so, you don't need to type that same code in, again)

 -----